Financially reviewed by Patrick Flood, CFA.

 IAU – 12%

-We’re essentially swapping the allocations of long treasuries and intermediate treasuries.
+We’re essentially swapping the allocations of long treasuries and intermediate treasuries, thereby lowering the effective duration of the bonds.

 The 3x leveraged version would be this pie that looks like this: